-With warmer weather and thawing snow comes the first hint of the glorious green world to come!
+With warmer weather comes the first hint of the glorious green world to come!
 Soon, there will be a spring world to explore, flowers and vegetables to plant, and lots more.
 And what better way to build anticipation for all the joys of spring and the world in bloom than with a few fun spring and gardening-themed stories!

 The Mighty Girls in these stories love to stomp in spring showers, dig in the dirt, and otherwise enjoy everything that spring has to offer.
 Along the way, they have fun with their friends and family, and celebrate the beauty that comes with a world that's being reborn.